docploy/site/docploy/docs/getting-started/installation.md

           baseUrl: 'https://<org>.github.io/<repo>' # replace this with your GitHub Pages url
           docsDir: 'docs' # the docs/ folder under the docploy/ folder with your .md files
 ```

-{% callout
-  type="caution"
-  content="Each new code push will deploy and overwrite the current documentation to your GitHub Page."
-/%}